feedmejefferson/feedme-moderator/design.md

 Should we combine the `foods` and `foodspace` collections?
 Is there any reason to maintain a foodspace collection at all?
 We could calculate it on demand... or we could maintain it a single "stats" index document.

 Should we maintain separate indexes for tag vectors and inverted tag-food lists?

+#### Notes

+It turns out I didn't have to do much to gather up all of the foodspace collection documents into a single file -- the output from R was already a single file that I had used some node.js magic to split into individual files.
+I'd already revamped a new CLI to convert the single json file from an array to an associative array rather than splitting it into individual files and I was using that to build the tagStats.
+Converting the foodspace into a similar type of file just meant using that new `associate` CLI command instead of the `split` command.

+As for the inverted index, I had to add a little bit of code to R, but not much.
+Then I had to run that through the same `assocate` command.